-Are there free cruises?
-How can I save on a New York cruise?
+Are there free cruises and how can I save on a New York cruise?

-Unfortunately there are no cruises or boats in New York that are free of charge.
+Unfortunately there are no cruises or boats in New York that are free to enter.
 But as with everything, there are several ways to save when taking a cruise.
 Here are a few tips to help you enjoy the experience without breaking the bank:

 Always book online

-If you book online you can compare prices, itineraries, companies and routes.
+Booking online allows you to compare prices, itineraries, companies and routes.
 This is the only way to get the best value at the lowest price.
 Otherwise you risk arriving at the pier and having to pay more for a similar or worse service.

 There are days like New Year's Eve or holidays like the Fourth of July, when Americans celebrate Independence Day, when cruises increase in price exponentially: there are fireworks shows that make boat rides more expensive (and also places are so limited that it is almost impossible to find a spot).

-If you are traveling with children, check for discounted fares
+If you are traveling with children, check if there is a reduced rate

 There are some cruises (such as some of those that serve dinner) that do not allow children under 6 years of age to enter and do not offer discounts for minors.
-Before booking, make sure you can get a reduced price for the younger ones.
+Before you book, check to see if you can get a reduced rate for the younger ones.